Interface

 - Specify a connection method for each Interface-Application relation.

-Here you can see the data flow between the Application: AC Management and HR Admin.
-You can see that application AC Management and HR Admin share Data Object: Customer, using the Interface: AC Management to HR Admin via the IT Component: ESB.
+Here, you can see the data flow between the applications AC Management and HR Admin.
+You can see that applications AC Management and HR Admin share a data object Customer, using the interface AC Management to HR Admin via the IT component Mulesoft Soft.

 - This approach creates two Interfaces to accommodate a different connection method.
 You would model the Interface this way because two different applications might require two different data flows.

-- Add a "Connection Method" attribute on the Interface Fact Sheet (under the "Data & Technology / Properties" section).
+- Add a "Connection Method" attribute on the Interface Fact Sheet.

 - Create, e.g., two Interfaces, one for each connection method.